 I realise many of the readers here may already have come across this article from Daryl Wilson at Affluence Funds Management but felt it was worth a mention.
+This fund manager specialises in ASX LICs.
 I tend to agree with many of their views in articles I come across and this was no exception.
 I thought I would just comment further down about how some of the themes they brought up in the article may be impacting my own decision making.
 Continue reading “A good reminder on some themes to consider in LIC’s over the next year.”

 Most investors probably have an inkling that active fund managers are not doing a stellar job when it comes to outperforming the S&P 500 of late.
 Sometimes a chart is worth a thousand words, and the above one ought to grab the attention of those with a penchant towards a mean reversion, contrarian and cyclical approach to their investing.

 This post will predominately be for those that subscribe to the theory that active managers may be in store for some sort of return to favor over the next few years, and potential implications of this for some LICs.

 I have commented on the CYA situation numerous times on the blog.
 One of the reasons I started blogging is I find it a useful discipline to force me to go back and look at my notes when I entered a stock.
 I first purchased CYA in September last year thinking that over the next year or two it was highly likely Wilson would gain control.
 Continue reading “WAM CAPITAL, RECENT WILSON LIC PERFORMANCE, WAM MICROCAP”